flybywiresim/website/src/posts/development_notam-2021-10.md

 - Extremely accurate flight path computation, using exclusive knowledge and insight into the A320 FMS.

 ### State of Hydraulics

+### A380

+We know you are all waiting patiently on our A380X release, and while we cannot give timelines at the moment, we are very satisfied with the progress being made.

+We are aiming to release an aircraft with entirely custom systems, with no reliance whatsoever on a default FMC.
+You can expect a lot of the same accuracy we are developing in the A320 to transfer over to the A380, with of course a correct implementation for the unique characteristics of the largest passenger aircraft in the world.

+This includes an entirely re-written FMS, with support for every possible path type, RNP procedures, FLS, RNAV and vertical predictions/guidance.

 ---